insuhkim/Arch-Linux-Installation/README.md

 cmake --build build --target install_pkg
 ```

-Goto Settings -> Wallpaper and Select Wallpaper Engine for `wallpaper type`.
+Go to Settings -> Wallpaper and select Wallpaper Engine for `wallpaper type`.
-Select Steamlibrary which is `~/.local/share/Steam` by default.
+Select Steam library, which is `~/.local/share/Steam` by default.

 ---

 ## TODO

-- pinch to zoom
+- Pinch to zoom
 - Hybrid GPU (NVIDIA Prime or Optimus)
-- hyprland
+- Hyprland

 ---